[Cherokee County map]Cherokee County, Alabama

 Sources of the above

 In 2002 the National Archives and Records Administration under the Freedmen's Bureau Preservation Project compiled and microfilmed the Freedmen's Bureau material available.
-They wrote a long explanatory introduction from which the writer of this Web site took quotations and summaries.
-The introductory material is included in the referenced sources.
+They wrote a long explanatory introduction which this web site's writer took from .

 Go to top